StarSheriff2/Weather-App-Calendar---backend/README.md

 ## About
 Weather App Calendar API is the API handling the core requests of the Weather Calendar App.
 The frontend is a ***fully responsive*** react web app deployed [here](https://weather-app-calendar.netlify.app/).
 The [repo for the front-end is here](https://github.com/StarSheriff2/Weather-App-Calendar---frontend).
-I built request tests for all endpoints.
+I built request tests for all endpoints, achieving a 97% test coverage.
 I also created tests for all models.
 I use JWT token to handle user authentication and authorization.

 ### File Structure
 <div align="left"><img width="30%" alt="app screenshot mobile" src="./.github/images/file_structure_snap1.png">